 Finally, if all goes well, victory is declared.
 KPIs met, conversions tally up, and the marketplace – tamed and monetised – now submits to your funnel.
 Yet, as any seasoned general knows, victory is fleeting.
 Markets evolve, competitors regroup, and what works today may fail tomorrow.
 So the campaign never truly ends.
 The data flow continues, the reconnaissance resumes, and the strategist must always remain one step ahead – perpetually refining, retooling, and preparing for the next skirmish, the next opportunity to scale.

-If that slightly overwrought intro got you flailing, we do have some additional ammunition for your marketing automation campaigns.
+If that slightly overwrought intro got you rolling your eyes, we do have some additional ammunition for your marketing automation campaigns.

 The role of data and technology in marketing automation for marketplaces